Are you unsure exactly what omnichannel is and entails? Read our in-depth answer to the question: "What is omnichannel?", here.

 In addition to the benefits mentioned above, you can also minimize shipping and delivery costs with Click and Collect.
 However, Click and Collect is not attractive to all kinds of customers.
 For some, it is not about receiving the product as soon as possible but about having it delivered to the home address.
 Therefore, it may be relevant to consider alternative ways to minimize shipping and delivery costs in your omnichannel strategy.

 The keyword is additional sales.
-The more your customers purchase in your webshop, the lower the cost ratio for shipping and delivery.
-With permission from your customers - for example, via login to your webshop or a loyalty program, you have access to data that can give you an insight into your customers' purchase behavior.
+The more your customers purchase in your webshop, the lower the cost ratio for shipping and delivery is.
+With permission from your customers - for example, via a login to your webshop or a loyalty program, you have access to data that can give you an insight into your customers' purchase behavior.
 You can translate this data into personalized recommendations, and with these recommendations, you can influence your customers to add extra items to their baskets.
 For example, by displaying products the customer has previously looked at or products that other customers with the same buying behavior have bought.

 3. How to make sure your customers return to your shop?